avimuks/Front-End-Development/README.md

-# HTML
+## HTML
 HTML - MEET AVI PAGE
 </P> I am creating this reposotory to put together my playtime work using HTML.
+Used VSCode as Text Editor.